 Video Guide Setup SCCM CMG

-The Cloud Management Gateway (CMG) provides a simple way to manage SCCM clients on the internet.
-The CMG is a PaaS (Platform As A Service) solution in Azure.
+The Cloud Management Gateway (CMG) is a PaaS (Platform As A Service) solution in Azure that provides a simple way to manage SCCM clients online.

 More details in the blog post – Setup Co-Management Azure Cloud Services CMG